Generic selectors

 Can Recurrent Gynecomastia Be Corrected?

-Yes—revision gynecomastia surgery is safe, effective, and often results in better outcomes than the original procedure, especially when done by a specialist.
+Yes.
+Revision surgery is safe and effective—often yielding better outcomes than the first operation when performed by a specialist.

-• Liposuction of surrounding fat to smooth contour
+• Liposuction of surrounding fat for smooth contours

-Dr. Milan Doshi has performed over 1,500+ gynecomastia surgeries including numerous revision cases—with high patient satisfaction.
+Dr. Milan Doshi has performed 1,500+ gynecomastia surgeries, including numerous revision cases, with high patient satisfaction.

 View results: Gynecomastia Before & After Gallery »